 The aim of treatment in diabetes is to

 While glucose control is the prime aim of treatment, other factors such as blood pressure and blood cholesterol levels are also very important in the management of diabetes and the prevention of long-term health consequences.

 Type 1 diabetes is always treated with insulin, a life-saving treatment.
-Patients will need to take medication several times a day for the rest of their lives.
-Patients will usually learn how to self-administer this.
-Insulin is usually given through injections under the skin.
-Patients normally require two to four injections a day.
+Patients will need to take insulin several times a day for the rest of their lives.
+They will usually learn how to self-administer this.
+Insulin is usually given through injections under the skin, normally two to four times a day.
 An increasing number of patients with type 1 diabetes are being treated with ‘insulin pumps’, which provide a continuous supply of insulin.

 Insulin treatment can cause weight gain and low blood sugar.
 In addition, there may be discomfort at the injection site.
 There are several types of tablets used to treat diabetes and they have different side-effects.
-The most common are diarrhoea, nausea, weight-gain and low blood sugar.
-Some patients may also experience some sexual dysfunction.
+The most common are diarrhoea (metformin), nausea (GLP-1 agoniists), weight-gain (sulphonylureas and pioglitazone), low blood sugar (sulphonylureas) and genital thrush (SGLT2 inhibitors).
 However, not all patients will experience some or any of these side-effects and patients should discuss any concerns with their doctor.